alibalapour/BIOF-501-Project/README.md

 In the PCA step of the pipeline, three most frequent principle component analysis methods (PCA, t-SNE, umap) are applied on expression matrix of the samples to generate 2 principle components of the data in order to visualize on a 2D scatter plot.
 You can find results in `Results` directory after running the pipeline.

+- Output of PCA:
 ![Output of PCA](figures/pca_scatter_plot.png)

-Output of PCA
+- Output of tSNE:
 ![Output of t-SNE](figures/tsne_scatter_plot.png)

-Output of tSNE
+- Output of umap
 ![Output of umap](figures/umap_scatter_plot.png)
-Output of umap

 As you can see, all three methods discriminate samples based on different types really well.
 In general, performance of umap is slightly better, so this method will be selected for next steps.